 Dr. Lyle Roelofs

 And all students will continue to be paid for their campus work positions – thanks to institutional support and education department guidance allowing it – through the end of the semester, even if they are not on campus and not able to work.
-Almost all students at Berea work and for a minimum of 10 hours a week, some even more than that.
+Almost all students at Berea work and for a minimum of 10 hours a week.

 “I nominate @bereacollege for the best #RealCollege #COVID2019 response I have seen thus far,” tweeted Dr. Sara Goldrick-Rab, professor of higher education and sociology at Temple University.
 “Look at the acknowledgment of internet issues, housing, and work.”